 The boxes below provide information and access to McFarlin Library resources that will help you identify and retrieve books related to your area of research.
 Some will be available only in print, others are electronic.
 If you have any questions or problems, please reach out to the librarians: email@example.com.

 Print Books: The area in which the print books are shelved (often called the bookstacks or stacks) is located in the West Wing of McFarlin Library.
-The bookstacks are open to the public and you are free to browse them.
+With the exception of the Lower Level, which is closed due to flood damage, the bookstacks are open to the public and you are free to browse them.

 The library pays for access to other collections, such as ProQuest's Ebook Central.

 ProQuest's Ebook Central has over 200,000 academic ebooks from a variety of publishers on a wide range of topics and disciplines.
 You may read the ebooks in your browser or check them out and download them for offline reading on your laptop, tablet or phone (iOS or Android).